Terms and Definitions

 Polymer Modified Emulsion (PMEM)

 An asphalt emulsion modified with polymers to increase performance.
-Can be used in a wide variety of applications.
+PMEM Can be used in a wide variety of applications.

 Polymer Modified Emulsion Base (PMEB)

 Asphalt which has been modified with polymers before the emulsification process.
 The resulting emulsion has enhanced elastic properties.

 Polyphosphoric Acid (PPA)

 An inorganic acid that is added to asphalt in low doses to increase the viscosity.

 A low-viscosity substance that is added to improve the low temperature properties of an asphalt with the goal of enabling mixture formulations containing increased levels of RAP.
-Rejuvenators also can be spray-applied directly to the surface of aged pavements to reduce the damage from ageing.
+Rejuvenators also can be spray-applied directly to the surface of aged pavements to reduce the damage from aging.

 Recycled Engine Oil Bottoms.
 The residue after re-refining used engine oil.
 Used to soften asphalt.
 Also know as Vacuum Tower Asphalt Extender (VTAE).

 (Styrene-Butadiene Rubber) SBR is a random copolymer manufactured via an emulsion polymerization process.
 The final form of this product is a latex which consists of polymer droplets dispersed homogenously in water.

 The American Association of State Highways and Transportation Officials: is a standard setting body comprised of national Department of Transportation officials, which publishes specifications, test protocols, and guidelines that used in highways design and construction throughout the United States. https://www.transportation.org/